 Candytop is a bartop arcade machine (MAME cab) loosely styled after a Japanese candy cab.
 The monitor is a 17″ LCD, and the whole machine is about 19″ wide.
 Because the control panel is wider than the cab itself, two players can play comfortably.
 It’s not perfect, but it’s fun to play and it’s impressed a lot of people who’ve seen it in person.
-The machine was built in the summer of 2010 and upgraded in July 2015.
+The machine was built in the summer of 2010 and upgraded twice, once in July 2015 and again in July 2021.

 The controls are Japanese parts built by Seimitsu.
 These are laid out in a sort of compromise pattern that’s primarily meant for 6-button Capcom fighters and 4-button Neo Geo games, but works well enough for old consoles as well.
 The actual colour of the controls is the same as the Neo Geo plus two white buttons.
 The control panel is a bit unconventional- it’s actually a piece of 1/8″ hardboard.
 It’s thin enough and strong enough to mount the Japanese controls, which were meant for metal control panels.
 Internally, the controls are wired to generic USB controllers, which was a cheap but labour-intensive and not terribly compatible option.